 Capture the numbers, don’t miss the stories

-At Rural Senses we use a novel method (the User-Perceived Value Approach)—devised by Cambridge researcher and Rural Senses’ co-founder Stephi Hirmer—that allows us to understand what is important to beneficiaries and to effectively link this to project design.
-By ensuring that projects target what beneficiaries truly value, the success rate of interventions can be increased.
+At Rural Senses we use a novel method (the User-Perceived Value Approach)—devised by Cambridge and Oxford researcher and Rural Senses’ co-founder Dr Stephi Hirmer—that allows us to understand what is important to local community members and to effectively link this to project design.
+By ensuring that projects target what local community members truly value, the success rate of interventions can be increased.

 “User-Perceived Value refers to benefits, concerns and feelings and underlying drivers that vary in importance and act as the main motivators in the lives of the people—as perceived by the beneficiaries at a given time.”